mylius/annotation_stat_exer/README.md

-# Statistical Analisys of Annotations Data
+# Statistical Analisys of Annotation-Data

 ## Dependencies